Follow in Alexander Hamilton’s footsteps…

 - Hamilton’s grave

-- Federal Hall, where Washington was inaugurated and where, on another occasion, Hamilton dodged rocks thrown by an angry crowd, and where Hamilton and Burr worked together to defend a man accused of murder
+- Federal Hall, where Washington was inaugurated, Hamilton dodged rocks thrown by an angry crowd, and Hamilton and Burr worked together to defend a man accused of murder

-- A bank founded by Aaron Burr in a sneaky deal that duped his enemy Hamilton
+- A bank founded by Aaron Burr in a sneaky deal that duped Hamilton

 - Fraunces Tavern, where Hamilton worked as Secretary of the Treasury and where Washington bid farewell to his troops

-- Jefferson’s former address, where Hamilton brokered possibly the most important deal in America’s history
+- The site of Jefferson’s home, the site of “the room where it happened”—possibly the most important deal in America’s history

 - The site of Hamilton’s home on Wall Street